Mastering HTML H1 and Other Heading Tags for Better Search Rankings

 On-Page SEO Checker

 An alternative solution is to conduct an on-page SEO check of a specific web page and make a meaningful analysis of all its headings.
-You can do this with SE Ranking’s very own On-Page SEO Checker.
-As the name suggests, it can audit a specific web page against the target search query, and provide deep insights via a comprehensive SERP analysis.
-Also, this tool checks not only h1 and h2 tags as Website Audit does, but every H tag on your page as well.
+You can do this with SE Ranking’s very own On-Page SEO Tool.
+It can audit a specific web page against the target search query, and provide deep insights via a comprehensive SERP analysis.
+Also, this tool checks every H tag on your page as well.

 Under the On-Page SEO Audit tab, you can see a separate section labeled Text content that is devoted to analyzing textual content, including HTML heading tags.